sidney-eliot/3d-artists-handbook/content/software-knowledge/blender-specific.md

 ## Fixing Issues in Blender
 ### General
 - If any modifier or action aren't working properly it might be because one or multiple transforms should be applied first
-- Check if the origin/ world origin is at the desired location if a modifier or action fails
+- Check if the origin / world origin is at the desired location if a modifier or action fails
 - Maybe there are vertices that overlap each other but aren't connected (fix with: Ctrl + M > Merge by distance)
 - Check if face orientation is correct (Viewport Overlays > Face Orientation)
 - Bad topology, quads work best with all modifiers and actions
 - Sometimes shading looks bad because viewport shading options like cavity are on
-- For curves it's good to turn on handles (Edit Mode > Viewport Overlays > Handles/ Handles Normals)
+- For curves it's good to turn on handles (Edit Mode > Viewport Overlays > Handles / Handles Normals)

 ### Fixing Shading
 - Shade smooth
-- Turn on auto smooth/ change degree amount (Object Data Properties: Normals > Auto Smooth)
+- Turn on auto smooth / change degree amount (Object Data Properties: Normals > Auto Smooth)
 - Average face Area (Alt + N)
 - Make sure normals are facing the correct direction
 - Use weighted normal modifier